Casey Jones: Songs

-Jones's fame is largely attributed to the traditional song, “The Ballad of Casey Jones”, also known as "Casey Jones, the Brave Engineer", recorded by, among others, Billy Murray, Mississippi John Hurt, Harry McClintock, Furry Lewis, Johnny Cash, Ed McCurdy, and played live by the Grateful Dead, as well as Jones' friend Wallace Saunders, an African-American engine wiper for the IC.
-Songs titled “Casey Jones”, usually about the crash or the engineer, have been recorded by Vernon Dalhart (Edison Disc recorded June 16, 1925), This Bike Is a Pipe Bomb, Feverfew (now known as Blueboy), Tom Russell, The New Christy Minstrels, Skillet Lickers, and the Grateful Dead.
+Jones's fame is largely attributed to the traditional song, "The Ballad of Casey Jones", also known as "Casey Jones, the Brave Engineer", recorded by, among others, Billy Murray, Mississippi John Hurt, Harry McClintock, Johnny Cash, Ed McCurdy, and played live by the Grateful Dead, as well as Jones' friend Wallace Saunders, an African-American engine wiper for the IC.
+Songs titled "Casey Jones", usually about the crash or the engineer, have been recorded by Vernon Dalhart (Edison Disc recorded June 16, 1925), This Bike Is a Pipe Bomb, Feverfew (now known as Blueboy), Tom Russell, The New Christy Minstrels, Skillet Lickers, and the Grateful Dead.

-Industrial Workers of the World activist Joe Hill wrote and sang a protest song parody of "The Ballad of Casey Jones", entitled ″Casey Jones—the Union Scab″.
+Industrial Workers of the World activist Joe Hill wrote and sang a protest song parody of "The Ballad of Casey Jones", entitled "Casey Jones—the Union Scab".
 The song fictitiously portrays Jones as a strikebreaker at Southern Pacific.
 Hill's version of the song was later performed and recorded by Utah Phillips, Pete Seeger, in Russian by Leonid Utyosov, and Hungarian by the Szirt Együttes.
 The historic figure Casey Jones was a dues-paying member of two unions.

 Songs about or related to Jones or the crash include: